All Products

 AS SELECT * FROM ${source}.lineitem_textfile;

-${source}: the name of the database where the *_textfile table resides in Hive.
+${source}: The name of the database where the *_textfile tables are located in Hive.

 4. Create a foreign server in the Hologres shared cluster.